qishengyu/red-camera-charge/README.md

 - `data/raw_data` contains the raw data as obtained from Open Data Toronto.
 - `data/analysis_data` contains the cleaned dataset and long-format datasets that was constructed stored in parquet.
 - `model` contains fitted models.
-- `others` contains relevant details about LLM chat interactions, sketches and graphs.
+- `others` contains relevant details about LLM chat interactions, sketches, graphs and datasheets.
 - `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 - `scripts` contains the R scripts used to simulate, download, test, and clean data.
 Also, it contains the exploratory data analysis and model building.